AnggaR96s/Reforestation/README.md

-## A woman is on trial for beating her husband to death with his guitar collection.
-Judge says, ‘First offender?’
-She says, ‘No, first a Gibson!
-Then a Fender!’
+## A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”